PrestonMoore

 It opened my eyes to the gap between looking like “I had it all together” and secretly struggling.
 Sometimes the struggle showed up in my relationships.
 Sometimes it was around being accountable in some area of my life, or simply being on the verge of burnout.
 I know firsthand what it’s like to live with the stress and pressure of walking through the world with a suit of protective armor, afraid people will find out that I don’t have it all figured out… and thinking I was the only one who had these challenges.
 This is why I speak to growth-minded business leaders.

 When I am not speaking, you can find me drinking copious amounts of coffee, connecting with friends, or hanging with my wife, Sarah, and son Austin in Columbus, Ohio.
-I’m also a fan of the UFC, Texas A&M football, and my local F3 workout crew.
+I’m also a massive fan of Texas A&M football, the UFC, and my local F3 workout crew.
 I look forward to connecting and being part of your next event so that, together, we can build companies and cultures where people want to be, and stay.

 ( Watch my TEDx Talk on YouTube - How Social Support can fight Mental Health & Addiction Stigma | Preston Moore | TEDxNewAlbany )